-Are the Amish the only religious group that practices shunning?
+Are Amish the only group that practices shunning?
 No. Some Mennonite groups as well as Jehovah’s Witnesses are among the religious groups which practice forms of shunning, though the specific form it takes may vary.

 Isn’t shunning cruel?
 Shunning is sometimes depicted as cold and cruel.
 No doubt, if it is unjustly practiced, it can be those things.
 Especially if applied in a heavy-handed manner and without a sense of love and concern for the individual, shunning can create great pain and alienation for the excommunicated person.
 As imperfect humans are involved, the practice does not always meet the ideal or intention.